 So, you have $100,000 to invest?
 Lucky you!

 But that’s a big chunk of change.
-And you want to make sure you’re investing it appropriately, so you don’t lose it all.
+And you want to make sure you’re investing it appropriately, so you don’t end up losing instead of generating returns.

 If you’ve already paid off any high-interest debts (like credit card debt) and have established an emergency fund, then you’re golden.
 That $100,000 can go straight into investments.
-If you haven’t, go do those things first before you start investing.
+If you haven’t, read more below and go do those things first before you start investing.

 Once you are ready your options are endless.
 You mutual funds and EFTs are a great place to start, or you could try your hand at individual stocks.
 You can make these investments in a brokerage account or in a retirement accounts.